polyaxon/polyaxon/site/docs/core/quick-start/components.md

 ```

-## Let's compare the experiment on the dashboard
+## Let's compare the experiments on the dashboard

 ![comparison-sort](../../../../content/images/dashboard/comparison/sort.png)